 | Citation trend | Are you gaining or losing AI visibility? | Weekly/monthly tracking over time |

 Manual testing works for a few queries.
 At scale, you need automated monitoring.
-LoudPixel tracks your citations across ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral — showing exactly where you're visible and where you're invisible.
+LoudPixel tracks your citations across ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview — showing exactly where you're visible and where you're invisible.

 5 Common Mistakes That Kill Gemini Citations